bradpotter/genesis-archive-options/README.md

 # Genesis Archive Options

-WordPress plugin that adds options to the Genesis Framework Archive pages.
+WordPress plugin that adds options on Archive admin pages for the Genesis Framework.

 ## Requirements
  * WordPress 4.0